ros2/design/articles/060_ros_middleware_interface.md

 If multiple ROS nodes are being run in a single process they are still mapped to separate DDS participants.
 If the containing process exposes its own ROS interface (e.g. to load nodes into the process at runtime) it is acting as a ROS node itself and is therefore also mapped to a separate DDS participant.

-The ROS publishers and subsubscribers are mapped to DDS publishers and subscribers.
+The ROS publishers and subscribers are mapped to DDS publishers and subscribers.
 The DDS DataReader and DataWriter as well as DDS topics are not exposed through the ROS API.

 The ROS API defines queue sizes and a few [Quality of Service parameters](http://design.ros2.org/articles/qos.html) which are being mapped to their DDS equivalent.